-This episode is part of the CAREER ADVANCEMENT SERIES that has been curated to help you become an Exceptional Communicator.
+This episode is part of the Career Advancement Series that has been curated to help you become an exceptional communicator.

 In this episode, How To Communicate To Positively Persuade and Influence Others – you’ll learn:

-📌 Tips for building alliances with others
+- Tips for building alliances with others

-📌 How to make an unforgettable first impression
+- How to make an unforgettable first impression

-📌 5 Steps to follow to respond to any question successfully
+- 5 Steps to follow to respond to any question successfully

-📌 Negotiation strategies for getting agreement without giving in
+- Negotiation strategies for getting agreement without giving in

+Let’s start with learning some important tips for building alliances with others.
+It’s wise to build alliances with other groups or departments in the workplace because this will help you strengthen your relationships at work and open the door for new opportunities.
 Keep in mind that the common goal in communication is a mutual exchange of ideas.
 You don’t need to know a person well to share that common goal.
 When building alliances with others it’s important for you to be open to finding common ground.

+There are 4 reasons we enter into conversations.
 We also get into conversations for different reasons at different times and in different settings.
-Here are 4 main reasons we enter into conversations:

 With that said, consider the following 8 tips for building alliances with other groups or departments: